 The District has established a workplace bullying hotline.
 Employees are encouraged to report incidents of workplace bullying, unprofessional behavior, questionable practices, and/or any behavior which makes them feel uncomfortable and/or unsafe at work.
-Reports can be made by calling 707.644.7273.
-Callers can remain anonymous.
+Reports can be made by calling 707 864 7281.